simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

     - 'simp_rsyslog'

-In the default hiera directory is ``/etc/puppetlabs/code/environments/simp/hieradata`` and generally the following files will be used::
+The default hiera directory is ``/etc/puppetlabs/code/environments/simp/hieradata`` and generally the following files will be used::